MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-PublicFolderClientPermission.md

 The following individual permissions are available:

-- None: The user has no access to view or interact with the folder or its contents.
 - CreateItems: The user has the right to create items within the specified public folder.
 - CreateSubfolders: The user has the right to create subfolders in the specified public folder.
 - DeleteAllItems: The user has the right to delete all items in the specified public folder.